ManthanoAI/startup-stack/1_StartupSchool/readme.md

    - Make things easy to understand
      - Make it legible (readable for everyone), make it simple, make it obvious

-   - Avoid
+   - Do avoid
      - Ambiguity
      - Complexity
      - Mystery (Jargon, Fake, Suggest)
      - Ignorable (Marketing-speak, MBA-speak, Buzzwords)

-   - Conversational (No Jargon, No prolog, Reproducible)
+   - Be Conversational (No Jargon, No prolog, Reproducible)
      - What are you making?
      - What is the problem?
      - Who is the customer?

-     - Examples, should clearifythe question: Should I use X for Y
+     - Examples (should clearify the question: Should I use X for Y)
        - Airbnb is the first online marketplace that lets travelers book rooms with locals, instead of hotels
        - Dropbox synchronizes files across your/your team's computers
        - Lumineye is building x-ray vision for soldiers and first responders